Select Page

 • Adults look for and celebrate the beauty of each and every child.

-• There are abundant and authentic opportunities for reading, writing, and conversation.
+• There are abundant opportunities for reading, writing, and conversation.

-• The practices of self-awareness, self-care, and self-regulation are valued for adults and students.
+• Practices that support self-awareness, self-care, and self-regulation are valued for all.

 • We remember that this work is much bigger than the big test!